WINTHER Summary

 Razelle Kurzrock

-Chief Medical Officer, WIN Consortium; Professor of Medicine, Associate Director, Clinical Research, Linda T. and John A. Mellowes Endowed Chair of Precision Oncology (USA)
+Chief Medical Officer, WIN Consortium; Prof. of Medicine, Associate Director Clinical Research, MCW Cancer Center and Linda T. & John A. Mellowes Chair of Precision Oncology (USA)

 Jordi Rodon Photo